microprediction/monteprediction/TFRO.md

 ![](https://github.com/microprediction/microprediction/blob/master/images/midone.png)

-### If you review prediction models, or care about your own
+### If you review prediction models, or care about your own, or realize somebody might help
 I can help you use the world's largest stock-pile of algorithms for detecting small departures from martingality.
+You will instantly become the envy of all your model review friends, and establish yourself as a paragon of humble statistical virtue in your firm, just because you managed to get over your own cleverness whereas others could not.

 ### If you are a central bank watcher
 There's a free tool at [https://pi.crunchdao.com/](https://pi.crunchdao.com/) where you can quickly test your hunches.
 It will expand soon.